The importance of empathy

 Here are some tips:

-Empathy versus detached concern
+Empathy vs detached concern

-Remember that every patient is different so it’s important to recognise when detached concern is needed over empathy.
+Every patient is different so it’s important to recognise when detached concern is needed over empathy.
 Though many patients will prefer empathetic understanding, there is a chance that some people will respond negatively to this type of communication, e.g. by becoming defensive.

 In these situations, patients may better to direct questions in normal tones of voice as opposed to the softer communication usually associated with empathetic speech.
 You can still be kind and show concern.